 Full recovery requires empowering the whole person, physically, mentally, emotionally and spiritually.
 Our evidence-based therapies are backed with scientific data and studies, and treat you holistically so that you have the best possible chance at lifelong recovery.

-At The Heights, we implement both individual and group therapy sessions so that you are supported not only by our clinicians, but by a like minded community focused on similar goals.
+At The Heights Treatment, we implement both individual and group therapy sessions so that you are supported not only by our clinicians, but by a like minded community focused on similar goals.

 Our therapies include: